 For more than twenty-five centuries the art of theater has illuminated human feeling and behavior.
-A self-rewarding humanist discipline, the study of theater stimulates selfknowledge, intensifies social awareness, encourages interdisciplinary collaboration and holds a vital place in liberal arts education.
-The Department of Theater and Dance offers a Bachelor of Arts degree in fine and performing arts with a major in theater, a minor in theater and a minor in dance.
+A self-rewarding humanist discipline, the study of theater stimulates self-knowledge, intensifies social awareness, encourages interdisciplinary collaboration and holds a vital place in liberal arts education.
+Theater and Dance offers a Bachelor of Arts degree in fine and performing arts with a major in theater, a minor in theater and a minor in dance.

 A theater education at Christopher Newport University combines hands-on experience in all aspects of stagecraft acting, directing, playwriting, music-theater/dance, design/ technical theater, stage management and theater management with a critical appreciation of dramatic literature and theater history.
 A rigorous yet flexible curriculum balances classroom study with practical production application.
 Our production season includes four ambitious mainstage offerings, a dance concert, one-act and science play festivals, and additional second stage productions.

-The Department of Theater and Dance, which produces under the banner TheaterCNU, practices professionalism.
+Theater and Dance, which produces under the banner TheaterCNU, practices professionalism.
 Through small classes, attentive advising and active collaboration, the faculty of professional theater artists, scholars and practitioners mentor the artistic development and academic progress of each student.
-The Department of Theater and Dance prepares its graduates for a variety of professional opportunities, graduate study and careers in theater education.
+The department prepares its graduates for a variety of professional opportunities, graduate study and careers in theater education.

-The Department of Theater and Dance is housed in Christopher Newport University's Ferguson Center for the Arts: a state-of-the-art performance and teaching facility housing two theaters of 440 and 125 seats, along with scenic and costume shops, design labs, dance and rehearsal studios, and classrooms.
+Theater and Dance is housed in Christopher Newport University's Ferguson Center for the Arts: a state-of-the-art performance and teaching facility housing two theaters of 440 and 125 seats, along with scenic and costume shops, design labs, dance and rehearsal studios, and classrooms.

-The Department of Theater and Dance is accredited by the National Association of Schools of Theatre (NAST) and holds students to high artistic standards, collaborative conduct and scholastic achievement.
+The theater program of study is accredited by the National Association of Schools of Theatre (NAST) and holds students to high artistic standards, collaborative conduct and scholastic achievement.
 The program requires incentive and commitment-in the classroom, the rehearsal hall, backstage and in performance.
 The program expects all students to embrace appropriate discipline and professional conduct.
 These expectations, policies and practices are clearly articulated in the TheaterCNU Handbook.
 The Handbook is updated each year and is used in conjunction with this catalog when framing a student's course of study in theater.

-The Department of Theater and Dance offers various levels of artistic skill-based classes.
+The department offers various levels of artistic skill-based classes.
 Students frequently find it valuable and desirable to take some of these upper-level classes a second time in order to enhance skill in a particular area such as design, directing, acting, and dance.
-The department offers students the opportunity to retake many of these upper-level skill classes for additional credit.
+The department also offers students the opportunity to retake many of these upper-level skill classes for additional credit.
 The expectations, assessment procedures, and grading of these classes is done on a case-by-case basis and is designed to best accommodate and serve the student repeating a class.
 The classes currently designated as repeatable for credit are: THEA 130, 200L, 250L, 336, 351, 354, 356, 370, 380, 381, 430, 438, 452, 456, 491, 498; DANC 204, 304, 330, 381, 430.